luan/vimfiles/README.md

 " bundle exec slows down startup so if you can avoid it good " 0 or 1, defaults 0 let g:check_gemfile=1

-" will use test server even when on terminal vim
-" default behavior is only when on GUI vim (e.g. mVim or gVim) " 0 or 1, defaults 0
-let g:always_use_test_server=1
 ```

 ## Plugin Installation / Requirements